 - Eating disorders (such as anorexia nervosa): Restrictive diets are often low in calcium and vitamin D—bone-strengthening essentials.

-- Smoking, or excess caffeine, alcohol or sodium intake: Each of these disrupts the bone building process.
+- Smoking, or excess caffeine, alcohol or sodium intake: Each of these disrupts the bone-building process.

-- Low sex hormones: The body uses estrogen and testosterone as part of the bone building process, so low levels can impact density.
+- Low sex hormones: The body uses estrogen and testosterone as part of the bone-building process, so low levels can impact density.

 - Some medications: Prescriptions such as oral corticosteroids (used to treat inflammation, pain and chronic conditions such as asthma and rheumatoid arthritis) and seizure and acid reflux medications can contribute to decreased bone density.

-The National Osteoporosis Foundation recommends that most men get a bone density screening at age 70, women at age 65—though at Canyon Ranch we suggest women consider screening prior to age 50 because they already have a 50 percent lifetime risk of developing a fragility fracture by then.
+The National Osteoporosis Foundation (NOF) recommends that men get a bone density screening at age 70, women at age 65—though at Canyon Ranch we suggest women consider screening prior to age 50 because they already have a 50 percent lifetime risk of developing a fragility fracture by then.

 How to Protect Yourself

 Though these healthy habits have their most powerful effects the earlier you put them to work for you, starting them at any age can still bring you benefits that can help fend off osteoporosis.
 If you’ve already been diagnosed, these steps can help slow or even stop the progression of the disease.

 - Get enough calcium.
 Bones contain a lot of calcium, which makes this a crucial nutrient in your diet.
 You should consume at least 1,000–1,200 mg of calcium each day (a cup of fat-free milk provides about 300 mg), mostly through your diet.
 Leafy greens, dairy products and beans are all good sources.
 If you’re lactose intolerant or aren’t getting enough calcium in your diet, talk to your doctor about a supplement.
 It’s also important to get enough magnesium, vitamin K and B vitamins.